onepoint10/AskHole-App/README.md

 **Note**: This application requires valid API keys from Google Gemini and/or OpenRouter to function.
 The application will work with either or both services configured.

+For all questions please contact: one_point_0@icloud.com

+Enjoy using this app! 🚀